National Trails System Act Criteria

 NTSA criteria are:

 • The trail must be historically significant as a result of that use.
-A route might be significant because it was used by many emigrants; because it is associated with historically important parties or individuals; or because it is directly associated with important, well-known, or unique historical events.
+A trail might be significant because it was used by many emigrants; because it is associated with historically important parties or individuals; or because it is directly associated with important, well-known, or unique historical events.

 • The location of the trail route must be sufficiently known.
 Educated guesses and speculation aren't enough.
 The trail's location must be reasonably well established by historic documentation (such as maps, 19th-century emigrant guides, pioneer journals, and sketches) or by traces (such as wagon ruts, artifacts, emigrant inscriptions, or well-known landmarks) on the ground.